-- A. The Board will order administrative closure of a case when the petitioner is evaded from the jurisdiction of the Department of Corrections and Rehabilitation. - B. The Board shall order the closure and archiving of cases due to the death of the petitioner or the person who has been released, upon presentation of a document that proves it, or when the judgment has expired. - C. The Board may not order the administrative closure of a case when an Arrest Warrant and/or Warrant has been issued that has not been served and there is no evidence in the record that the released person has completed the sentence.
+- A. The Board shall order the closure and archiving of cases due to the death of the petitioner or the person who has been released, upon presentation of a document that proves it, or when the judgment has expired. - B. The Board may not order the administrative closure of a case when an Arrest Warrant and/or Warrant has been issued that has not been served, even if there is evidence in the record that the released person has completed the sentence. evidence in the record that the released person has completed the sentence.